-This text was excerpted from a 2005 Eric Fisher lecture in Havana, Cuba at the annual Association of Collegiate Schools of Architecture International Conference:
+This text was excerpted from a 2005 Eric Fisher lecture given in Havana, Cuba at the annual Association of Collegiate Schools of Architecture International Conference:

 Today many artistic minded, creative architects avoid dealing with the way buildings get constructed instinctively, and with all their heart.
 These days work and art are thought to be incompatible.
 Analytic thought is consistently perceived to be at odds with creative thinking.
 Poets from Auden to Saint Exupier have spoken against a love of numbers and facts in favor of a world of thought and feeling.
 This mistrust has been expanded to a distrust of engineers and their work.
 Technicians might be, as the architect Le Corbusier said, “healthy and virile, active and useful, balanced and happy in their work, but only the architect – by his arrangement of forms – realizes an order that is a pure creation of his spirit.”

 Yet incorporating ideas about construction into the forms of a project is important because they adds depth and richness to its reading.
 In a strong project, the viewer can work through the making of the project by studying the forms.
 My belief is that people respond phenomenally to construction ideas in the same way as they do to other architectural ideas.
 Reading the construction of a project connects people to the buildings they inhabit.
 As I walk through Pittsburgh, I – the subjective viewer – expand myself with the aid of my camera onto and across the fine, old constructions of my city.
 When a structure cantilevers in a daring way, I imagine myself leaning out over the space below, which explains why it moves me.